 Duolingo is the perfect app for those looking to learn French in their spare time, mainly because it’s free!

-Duolingo also lets you track your progress so you can see your stats and how much you’ve learned.
-To learn more about its features, check out this Duolingo review.
+Duolingo lets you track your progress so you can see your stats and how much you’ve learned.
+Try Duolingo for free by clicking the link below or learn more about it in this Duolingo review.

 - Duolingo is free to use (but it has ads)

 - It helps you review what you’ve already learned

 - Lighthearted and fun approach to language learning